braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/messaging/messenger.md

 Once you are confident that you are receiving PSIDs, send it to Braze as a custom attribute.

-### Step 2: Send to Braze as a Custom Attribute
+### Step 2: send to braze as a custom attribute

 Coordinate and share this with your developer to send the PSIDs to Braze as a [custom attribute]({{site.baseurl}}/user_guide/Data_and_Analytics/Custom_Data/Custom_Attributes/#custom-attributes).
 PSIDs are strings that can be accessed by making an [API call](https://developers.facebook.com/docs/messenger-platform/reference/send-api).

 ## Usage

-From __Templates & Media__, go to Webhook Templates and choose the Facebook Messenger Webhook Template.
+from __templates & media__, go to webhook templates and choose the facebook messenger webhook template.

 1. Enter your Template Name, add teams, and add tags.
 2. Enter your message or choose a message template from [those made available by Facebook](https://developers.facebook.com/docs/messenger-platform/reference/webhook-events/messages).
 You can also choose your message [type](https://developers.facebook.com/docs/messenger-platform/send-messages#message_types) or [tag](https://developers.facebook.com/docs/messenger-platform/send-messages/message-tags).
 3. Include the PSID as a custom attribute (Hint: Use the blue and white + button in the corner of the __Request Body__ box.)
 3. Put your Page Access Token in the Webhook URL (Hint: Replace the text `FACEBOOK_PAGE_ACCESS_TOKEN` in the URL with your Token.)

-#### Previewing and Testing Your Webhook
+#### Previewing and testing your webhook

 Before you send your message, test your webhook.
 Make sure your Messenger ID is saved in Braze (or find it and test as a Customized User), and use the preview to send the test message: